 - Select Submit

-Once you have offered the employee the job, they will receive a push notification and be able to accept or decline the job from the Buzz app.
+Once you have offered the employee the job, they will receive a push notification (as long as they have notifications enabled).

 You can track their response via the candidate worksheet on the order:

 - Buzz Offer - Job has been offered to employee

 - Buzz Accept - Job has been accepted by the employee